agamm/pseo-next/README.md

 ### Programmatic SEO Features

-- ⚡ Utalizes Next.js for Static Fast Webpage Loading and Deploy on Vercel.
+- ⚡ Utalizes Next 13 for Static Fast Webpage Loading and Deploy on Vercel.
 - 🏗️ Use ISR for regenerating infomration on Vercel during runtime.
 - 🗺️ Have Sitemaps and Robots.txt generated automatically even with ISR regeneration via next-sitemap.
 - 🏯 Site, Blog and Variant page have distinct layouts.